 - Without a subscription: $413.40 – $517.40 per year

-You can get quite a few other perks, like free next-day and two-day shipping without a minimum and discounted prescriptions.
-I recommend at least trying out the Walmart+ free trial.
+You can get quite a few other perks, like free next-day and 2-day shipping without a minimum, discounted prescriptions, and a free subscription to the Paramount+ Essential Plan.
+We recommend at least trying out the Walmart+ free trial.

 Walmart NextDay delivery isn’t available everywhere, but it’s definitely worth it if you can get it.
-If your zip code qualifies, you can get your order the next day as long as it’s ordered before the cutoff time (usually before 2 p.m.) on Monday through Saturday.
+If your ZIP code qualifies, you can get your order the next day as long as it’s placed before the cutoff time (usually before 2 p.m.) on Monday through Saturday.

-Everything in your cart has to have “NextDay eligible” on its product page.
+Everything in your cart has to be marked “NextDay eligible” on its product page.